 Q-Quartz Colors from MSI

 Babylon Grey is a soft, cool shade of quartz that has mild patterning.
 This color is perfect for light-colored cabinetry, and it works very well in kitchens that feature the trendy black-and-white color scheme.
+The dark color will add depth to the space while allowing lighter features to shine.

 With hints of brown to the marbling, Calcatta Laza is a good choice for kitchens with natural wood finishes.
 The white base will stand out against wood furnishings while the marbling ties the color scheme together.